Skip to content Exit mobile menu

 • facilitating links between the school and parishes.

-It is designed for those who are working (or planning to work) with young people in the fields of School and College Chaplaincy and Youth Ministry.
-It is a two-year programme in which 20% of participants’ time is spent in ‘off-the job training’ which is led by an experienced academic team from St Mary’s University.
+It is designed for those who are working (or planning to work) with young people in the fields of school and college chaplaincy and youth ministry.
+It is a two-year programme in which 20 per cent of participants’ time is spent in ‘off-the job training’ which is led by an experienced academic team from St Mary’s University.

 Those applying would include teachers, teaching assistants, school chaplains, youth ministers, and pastoral workers.
 Face-to-face training delivered in key ‘hubs’ will be combined with online study.

-Upon successful completion apprentice candidates will be awarded the Award Title: Certificate of Higher Education iin Working with Children, Young People and Families (School Chaplaincy and Youth Ministry) and have met the standards of the Children, Young People and Families Practitioner Apprenticeship.
+Upon successful completion, apprentice candidates will receive the award of: Certificate of Higher Education in Working with Children, Young People and Families (School Chaplaincy and Youth Ministry) and will have met the standards of the Children, Young People and Families Practitioner Apprenticeship.

 Apprenticeship partners